github4touchdouble/nnet-enzyme/README.md

 # nnet-enzyme
-nnet-enzyme is a framework of machine learning models designed for the classification of enzymatic protein sequences.
+*nnet-enzyme*  is a framework designed for the classification of enzymatic protein sequences through machine learning models.

-> **Note:** The corresponding paper to nnet-enzyme can be found [here](https://github.com/github4touchdouble/nnet-enzyme/blob/malte/Report/main.pdf).
+> **Note:** For further insights into the *nnet-enzyme* framework, refer to the corresponding paper accessible [here](https://github.com/github4touchdouble/nnet-enzyme/blob/malte/Report/main.pdf).

+Follow the steps outlined below to seamlessly set up and configure the environment for your specific needs:

+1. **Environment Setup:**
+   - Begin by installing the necessary dependencies and libraries required for the framework.
+Ensure compatibility with your system specifications. `pip install -r './requirements.txt'`
+   - Follow the steps described below under "IMPORTANT: Setting up the environment"

+2. **Classification Pipelines:**
+   - Execute the provided Jupyter notebooks to follow the classification pipeline as detailed in the accompanying paper.
+   - Should you require the integration of *nnet-enzyme* into a custom pipeline, adapt the provided code to align with the requirements of your framework.
+Merge relevant components seamlessly to ensure smooth functionality within your project.

 ## IMPORTANT: Setting up the environment